Often in fiction the person who you have the crush on lives right next door. Comes in three types.

 - Mary Jane was the girl next door to Peter Parker's Aunt May in Spider-Man.
 Also unusually for this trope they didn't meet through being neighbors but through Peter's Aunt May's and Mary Jane's Aunt Anna's attempt to set them up.
 Played much straighter in the movies where MJ was Peter's neighbor since childhood.

-- In Harold And Kumar Go To White Castle, Harold has a crush on his neighbor but is too shy to tell her.
+- In Harold & Kumar Go to White Castle, Harold has a crush on his neighbor but is too shy to tell her.

 - The Girl Next Door: Matthew Kidman looks through his bedroom window into the bedroom of the house next door.
 He sees the girl next door who's as sexy as can be.
 She sees him looking at her and comes over to talk with him about it.